charmplusplus/charm/README.md

 The Charm++ documentation is at https://charm.readthedocs.io/

-The Charm++ web page, with more information, more programs, and the latest version of Charm++, is at	http://charmplusplus.org
+The Charm++ web page, with more information, more programs, and the latest version of Charm++, is at	https://charmplusplus.org

-The UIUC Parallel Programming Laboratory web page, with information on past and present research, is at http://charm.cs.illinois.edu
+The UIUC Parallel Programming Laboratory web page, with information on past and present research, is at https://charm.cs.illinois.edu

-The Charm++ mailing list, for questions, comments, suggestions, improvements, or bug reports is charm@cs.illinois.edu
+For questions, comments, suggestions, improvements, or bug reports, please contact us on our GitHub, https://github.com/UIUC-PPL/charm

 ## Authors